wilfex81/alx-low_level_programming/README.md

-The start of something great with C
+Start of something good with C